-Pete Greig is perhaps best known as the ‘bewildered founder’ of the 24-7 Prayer movement which has been going non-stop since 1999 and has reached more than half the nations on earth.
-He is also an award-winning author of nine books, and a co-host of the much-loved daily devotional Lectio365 used by 370,000 people.
+Pete Greig is a bewildered founder of the 24-7 Prayer movement, an award-winning author of ten books, and a co-host of the much-loved daily devotional Lectio365, used by more than 400,000 people.

-Alongside leading, writing and teaching, Pete’s resources include The Prayer Course (down-loaded more than 3 million times), and the popular Aidan’s Way pilgrimage series, for which he hiked more than 300 miles from the Scottish island of Iona to the Holy Isle of Lindisfarne.
+Pete’s digital resources include The Prayer Course (downloaded more than 3 million times), the Desert Fathers and Mothers series filmed in the Egyptian Desert, and his popular Aidan’s Way pilgrimage, for which he hiked 300 miles from the Scottish island of Iona to the Holy Isle of Lindisfarne.

 Mugshots